Le Moss: 1980: five-year-old season

 In early 1980, Le Moss sustained an injury and could not be galloped, being instead brought back to fitness by a programme of swimming.
-Le Moss did not appear until Royal Ascot where he started the 3/1 favourite to retain the Gold Cup.
+He did not appear until Royal Ascot where he started the 3/1 favourite to retain the Gold Cup.
 Ridden by Joe Mercer, he led from the start and repelled the persistent challenge of the Irish-trained four-year-old Ardross to win by three-quarters of a length.
 In the Goodwood Cup, Le Moss started 4/7 favourite, despite being required to concede two pounds to Ardross.
 In a repeat of their Ascot clash, Le Moss and Ardross dominated the closing stages of the race, with the older horse winning by a neck.
 The pair met for a third time in the Doncaster Cup.
 Le Moss led from the start and completed his second Cup hat-trick, again beating his rival by a neck.

 On his final appearance he was sent to France to contest the Prix Gladiateur over 4000 metres.
 He failed to reproduce his best form when finishing a half-a-length second to the filly Anifa who was in receipt of 10lbs.
 Mercer blamed himself for the defeat, admitting afterwards that he did not set a strong enough gallop and thereby placing more of an emphasis on stamina, his mount's greatest attribute.

 Le Moss's full race record is listed below.